ivotron/popper2-paper/paper/paper.md

     DATASET_REDUCTION: '0.1'
 ```

-For this case study, we built an image classification workflow that runs trains a model using Horovod [@horovod] and Keras [@gulli2017deep] over the MNIST [@deng2012mnist] dataset.
+For this case study, we built an image classification workflow that trains a model using Horovod [@horovod] and Keras [@gulli2017deep] over the MNIST [@deng2012mnist] dataset.
 The workflow consists of three steps:
 the `download-dataset` step downloads the MNIST dataset in the workspace;
 the `verify-dataset` step verifies the downloaded archives against precomputed checksums;
 the `run-training` step then starts training the model on this downloaded dataset and records the duration of the training.